12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 1. LinkedIn Learning

 LinkedIn Learning is an e-learning platform that offers a wide range of popular courses.
-It keeps users up-to-date on employment prospects and enables them to learn and search for jobs at the same time.
-Additionally, the platform provides comprehensive video lectures for each course in order to ensure accessibility for beginners.
+It keeps users up-to-date on employment prospects and enables them to learn and search for jobs simultaneously.

 2. Udacity